cogu/dtl_json/README.md

 ## API

-The API is simple and is inspired by the JSON module found in Python.
+The API is simple and is inspired by the Python JSON module.

 ### Writing JSON